AnnaxGrace/Portfolio-Old/README.md

 ### Installation
 npm i
 ### Usage
-There are three html files.
+There are two html files.
 Each are connected through a navbar.
 Each file has a corresponding css file.
 ### License
 MIT
 ### Contributing